roxkstar74/reminder-bot/README.md

 * `.r remove <id|all>`

-  Removes an active reminder by its ID as shown in .r list, or removes all active reminders if you type `.r remove all`.
+  Removes an active reminder by its ID as shown when you type `.r list`, or removes all active reminders if you type `.r remove all`.

 * `.r set <offset>`
 Sets your current time zone offset from UTC (in hours).
 It is strongly recommended that you clear all reminders after changing this offset.